AverageCakeSlice/Persona-5-Royal-Differences/Prologue_to_5-2.md

 ### Personas & The Velvet Room

 * There are some dialog choices in a few of the initial conversations with Igor that require Guts to be leveled a bit in order to say them.
 I do not recall if these were in the base game or not.
+* There is a unique appearance for the Velvet Room loading screens.
+* You are no longer forced to execute Arsene during the fusion tutorial if you have already captured other personas.
+* There are quite a few new personas that have been added.
+* Some personas have had their arcanas changed.

 ### Confidants

 * Tae Takemi's voice actress has been changed from Kirsten Potter to Abby Trott (who also voices Annette in Fire Emblem: Three Houses, one of my favorite VA's in the game)
-* Some of the confidant rank-up cutscenes have either had new dialog added, or have been overhauled completely.
+* Some of the confidant cutscenes have either had new dialog added, or have been overhauled completely.
+* Most of the confidant cutscenes now give more conversation opportunities to gain points towards the next rank-up.
 * Some confidant abilities have been altered, replaced, or shuffled around to unlock at different ranks than before.

 ### Dialog & UI